volta-cli/volta/README.md

 # Nemo

-Here's the setup (currentl manual until we implement installation scripts) for the initial demo:
+Here's the setup (currently manual until we implement installation scripts) for the initial demo:

 ```
 $ cargo build --release